crystalschang/hull-conversations/README.md

 </body>
 ```

-Refresh your browser, you should see a "Sign In with Facebook" button.
+Refresh your browser, you should see a sign in button.

 ## Step 3 - Detecting if user is logged

-As you see clicking on "Sign In with Facebook" doesn't show the form.
-To fix this, we need to:
+As you see clicking on the sign in button doesn't show the form.
+To fix this, we need to set a `refreshEvents` property to refresh (re-render) the widget when the user changes.

-- Add `beforeRender` method that will determine which template to render.
-- Set a `refreshEvents` property to refresh (re-render) the widget when the user changes.

 ```html
 <head>